goranikin/snu_retrieval/src/data_augmentation/Prompt.md

 >>> Are there any research papers on generative models that combine quantized latent spaces with perceptual and adversarial loss functions to enhance codebook utilization and reconstruction quality?
 ```

-It performs 0.21 at recall@20 score with BM25.
-It is pretty lower than original inline-citation rewriting dataset in LitSearch, which shows 0.3999.
-We need to generate queries more specifically.
+It achieves a recaal@20 score of 0.21 with BM25.
+This is much lower than the original inline-citation rewriting dataset in LitSearch, which achieves 0.3999.
+We need to generate more specific queries.

 ## 4